Unbiased estimators and multilevel Monte Carlo: Expected cost and asymptotically optimal distribution

 In case of the independent sum estimator, Condition \ref{cond:sum} \eqref{item:independent-sum}, similar minimisation \eqref{eq:efficiency-criterion} with $\tilde{p}_i$ in place of $p_i$ yields the asymptotically optimal distribution $p_i = \tilde{p_i}-\tilde{p}_{i+1}$.
 However, contrary to the single-term estimator, $(\tilde{p}_i)_{i\ge 1}$ must additionally be non-increasing.
 Because \eqref{eq:efficiency-criterion} is invariant under multiplicative constants on $(p_i)_{i\ge 1}$, the independent sum estimator can never outperform the single term estimator, in terms of asymptotic IRE.

 The coupled sum estimator, Condition \ref{cond:sum} \eqref{item:coupled-sum}, leads to the optimisation problem

 This is more involved for two reasons.
-Estimation of the terms $\var(Y-Y_i)$ is not straightforward, but in practice, a reasonable approximation may be obtained by approximating $Y$ with $Y_m$, where $m$ is large.
-The optimisation is more challenging as well, and in fact, the optimal strategy may require considering `subsequence' estimators, employing level differences $\tilde{\Delta}_i^{(J)} \defeq Y_{J_i} - Y_{J_{i-1}}$, for some subsequence $J = (1\le J_1<J_2<\cdots)$.
-This leads to a combinatorial problem, which is discussed by \cite[§3]{rhee-glynn}, who also describe a dynamic programming algorithm which finds such optimal $J$, up to an index $m$.
+Estimation of the terms $\var(Y-Y_i)$ is not straightforward.
+In practice, a reasonable (but expensive) approximation may be obtained by approximating $Y$ with $Y_m$, where $m$ is large.
+As noted in \cite[§3]{rhee-glynn}, the coupled sum estimator offers one more degree of freedom.
+Namely, it is possible to consider a coupled sum estimator for a subsequence of the variables $(Y_i)$, that is, employing level differences $\tilde{\Delta}_i^{(J)} \defeq Y_{J_i} - Y_{J_{i-1}}$, where $J = (0=J_0 < J_1<\cdots)$.
+Then, the optimisation would require solving

+This leads to a combinatorial problem, which is discussed in depth in \cite[§3]{rhee-glynn}, who also describe a dynamic programming algorithm which finds such optimal $J$, up to an index $m$, in $O(m^3)$ time.

+The asymptotic optimality results above suggest that when considering an average of estimators of the form \eqref{eq:avg-iid-unbiased}, it is possible to sequentially refine the randomisation distribution $(p_i)_{i\ge 1}$ used for $Z_*^{(n,j)}$ based on the random variables generated for the previous estimators $Z_*^{(n,1)},\ldots,Z_*^{(n,j-1)}$, as suggested by \cite{rhee-glynn}.
+In particular, the probabilities $(p_i)_{i\ge 1}$ of single term estimators could be chosen based on empirical variances of level $i$ variables generated for previous estimators.
+Then, $Z_*^{(n,j)}$ would not be independent, but remain unbiased, and in fact $(Z_*^{(n,j)}-\E Y)_{j\ge 1}$ would be martingale differences.

 In some applications it is not possible to choose $(p_i)_{i\ge 1}$ which yield both finite variance and finite expected cost.
 Then, it is not possible to attain a canonical square root convergence rate, but \cite{rhee-glynn} suggest another approach: choose $(p_i)_{i\ge 1}$ that ensure finite variance, but which imply infinite expected cost.
-Using a result due to \cite{feller-inf}, they deduce complexity results for unbiased estimators which are close to what are possible with MLMC.
+Using a result due to \cite{feller-inf}, they deduce complexity results for unbiased estimators which are close to what are possible with MLMC; see also \cite{zheng-blanchet-glynn}.
 However, quantifying the efficiency in the present setting is not straightforward, so this is left for future work.